 With that, arm in arm, they went into the house, leaving me to lead the horse back to the stable.

-As an aside, for those who have made expressions of enjoyment at the various anecdotes told by Tallis Steelyard, his next compendium of stories is almost upon us.
+As an aside, for those who have made expressions of enjoyment at the various anecdotes told by Tallis Steelyard, several collections of his stories are available.